France-ioi/bebras-platform/README.md

 ## Initial configuration

-*Create an admin user:* go to `/teacherInterface/`, register through the link ‘Register!’.
+*Create an admin user:* go to `/teacherInterface/`, register through the link “Register!”.
 For the first user, you need to validate it manually through the database.
-A record should have been created in the ‘user’ table, and you need to set the fields ‘validated’ and ‘isAdmin’ to 1.
+A record should have been created in the “user” table, and you need to set the fields “validated” and “isAdmin” to 1.
 You can then log in on the `/teacherInterface/index.php` page.

-*Generating contests:* contests need to be ‘generated’, which means compiling all of the questions into a single HTML file, a CSS file, a JS file and a PHP file.
-You do that as an administrator in the ‘Contest’ tab by selecting a contest in the first grid, and clicking on ‘Regenerate selected contest’.
+*Generating contests:* contests need to be “generated”, which means compiling all of the questions into a single HTML file, a CSS file, a JS file and a PHP file.
+You do that as an administrator in the “Contest” tab by selecting a contest in the first grid, and clicking on “Regenerate selected contest”.
 Make sure PHP has read/write access to the contests folder, where it will create a sub-folder for each contest that you generate.
 The interface doesn't say anything if there is an error, so